Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: EXAMPLES

-In this model for student $j$ in year $t$ in school $i$ in sector $h$, $z_{hit}$ is an indicator equal to one in the treatment schools for the 2001 school year and otherwise equal to zero; $\bm{r}_{hitj}$ is a vector of indicators for whether the student is in the lower or upper half of the distribution of prior academic performance; and $\bs\beta_h = \left(\beta_{1h}, \beta_{2h}\right)$ is a vector of average treatment effects for schools in sector $h$.
-The vector $\bm{s}_{hitj}$ includes the following individual student demographic measures: mother's and father's education, immigration status, number of siblings, and indicators for each quartile in the distribution of prior-year academic performance.
-The model also includes fixed effects $\gamma_{ht}$ for each sector in each year and $\mu_{hi}$ for each school.
+This study involves relatively few clusters, with treatment assigned at the cluster level.
+For simplicity, we restrict our analysis to the sample of female students, which reduces the total sample to 35 schools.
+Following the original analysis of Angrist and Lavy (2009), we allow the program's effects to vary depending on whether a students was in the upper or lower half of the distribution of prior-year academic performance.
+Letting \(h = 1,2,3\) index the sector of each school (Arab religious, Jewish religious, or Jewish secular), we consider the following analytic model: In this model for student \(j\) in year \(t\) in school \(i\) in sector \(h\), \(z_{hit}\) is an indicator equal to one in the treatment schools for the 2001 school year and otherwise equal to zero; \(\mathbf{r}_{hitj}\) is a vector of indicators for whether the student is in the lower or upper half of the distribution of prior academic performance; and \(\boldsymbol\beta_h = \left(\beta_{1h}, \beta_{2h}\right)\) is a vector of average treatment effects for schools in sector \(h\).
+The vector \(\mathbf{s}_{hitj}\) includes the following individual student demographic measures: mother's and father's education, immigration status, number of siblings, and indicators for each quartile in the distribution of prior-year academic performance.
+The model also includes fixed effects for each sector in each year (\(\gamma_{ht}\)) and for each school (\(\mu_{i}\)).